getgrav/grav-learn/pages/2/07.api/03.endpoints/11.webhooks/_02.create-webhook/api-endpoint.md

 api:
     method: POST
     path: '/webhooks'
     description: 'Register a new webhook.
-URL is validated as a syntactically correct absolute URL.
-Events (if supplied) must come from the allowed list (see chapter intro).
-The response includes the generated webhook id and the full, un-redacted secret — this is the only time the secret is returned in full.'
+The URL must be an absolute `http` or `https` URL that does not resolve to a private or reserved address.
+Events (if supplied) must come from the allowed list (see the chapter intro).
+The server generates the webhook id and its signing secret; the response is the only time the full secret is returned.'
     parameters:
         - name: url
           type: string